CSCAR/workshop-stata-intro/stata_markdown/03-data-management.md

 <</dd_do>>
 ~~~~

-You can reload it as neccessary (if you modify it and want the original) by re-running this with the `clear` option.
+You can reload it as necessary (if you modify it and want the original) by re-running this with the `clear` option.
 Feel free to make frequent use
 of [`preserve` and `restore`](working-with-data-sets.html#preserverestore).